Psychiatry

 Myth #2: Psychiatric medications cure mental illness.

-Medication is a tool for treating the symptoms of mental illness, but it is not a cure.
+Mental health medication is a tool for treating the symptoms of mental illness, but it’s not a cure.
 Some mental health conditions benefit from short-term use of medication, while others require long-term use.

 Myth #3: People who take medication for mental health are weak.

-Mental health concerns are often the result of chemical imbalances in the brain, and no amount of willpower or self-discipline can replace the effectiveness of medication.
+Often, mental health concerns are a result of chemical imbalances in the brain, and no amount of willpower or self-discipline can replace the effectiveness of psychiatry services and medication.

 Antidepressants